Texas-Robotics-Academy/markdown/2025/ex_13_wheel_odometry.md

 - Convert setMotionGoal() to meters
 - Convert your menu to meters
 - See how close you can get to the robot actually stopping at 1.0 meters.
-- Make it make precise circles, like a 1/4 circle with a diameter of 1.0 meters.